-Total expenses were \$65.4 million in the three months ended March 31, 2007 as compared to \$18.7 million in the same period in 2006, a 249.6% increase.
-Employee Compensation and Benefits Expense was \$47.6 million in the three months ended March 31, 2007, an increase of \$38.9 million, or 443.7%, versus expense of \$8.8 million in the same period in 2006.
-For the three months ended March 31, 2007, Employee Compensation and Benefits expense as a percentage of revenue, excluding carried interest and reimbursable expenses was 54.3%, exceeding our target due to compensation expenses associated with Evercore Europe and the new partner hires who joined the firm in the first three months of 2007.
-Employee Compensation and Benefits Expense for the first three months of 2006 is not comparable to the same 2007 period as Employee Compensation and Benefits Expense in 2006 excluded compensation to Senior Managing Directors, as their compensation was reflected as Distributions to Members on the Statement of Members Capital, and not reflected as an expense.

-Non-compensation expenses were \$17.8 million in the three months ended March 31, 2007, an increase of \$7.8 million, or 78.7% over non-compensation expenses of \$9.9 million in the comparable three months ended March 31, 2006.
-The major increase in non-compensation expenses is related to \$4.3 million of amortization of intangible assets associated with the acquisition of Protego and Braveheart.
-Additionally, the inclusion of non-compensation expenses for Protego of \$1.1 million and Braveheart of \$1.6 million further increases Non-compensation expenses for the three months ended March 31, 2007 as compared to the same period 2006.
-Non-compensation expenses also increased for the three months ended March 31, 2007 as compared to the same period in 2006 as a result of increased costs associated with being a public company, including professional fees associated with our 2006 year-end audit, compliance initiatives for the Sarbanes-Oxley Act of 2002, and several other reporting obligations.
-The Company also incurred additional expenses associated with its strategic recruitment efforts.
-These increases were partially offset by a decrease in costs associated with temporary staff employed in the first quarter of 2006 to assist with day-to-day accounting and finance efforts.
+Total Operating Expenses were \$40.0 million in the three months ended June 30, 2007 as compared to \$17.9 million in the same period in 2006, a 123.1% increase.
+Employee Compensation and Benefits Expense as a component of Operating Expenses was \$25.3 million in the three months ended June 30, 2007, an increase of \$17.2 million, or 212.2%, versus expense of \$8.1 million in the same period in 2006.
+For the three months ended June 30, 2007, Employee Compensation and Benefits expense as a percentage of net revenue was 38.3%, due to the expansion of stock-based compensation during the second quarter, offset by the increased compensation expense recognized related to newly recruited Senior Managing Directors.
+During the three months ended June 30, 2007, we revised our annual compensation program to include stock-based compensation awards as a component of the annual bonus awards for Senior Managing Directors and other employees.
+Employee Compensation and Benefits Expense for the three months ended June 30, 2006 is not comparable to the same 2007 period because Employee Compensation and Benefits Expense in 2006 excluded compensation to Senior Managing Directors, as their compensation was reflected as distributions to Members, and not reflected as an expense.
+Non-compensation expenses as a component of Operating Expenses were \$14.7 million in the three months ended June 30, 2006.
+Non-compensation expenses of \$4.9 million, or 49.8% over non-compensation expenses of \$9.8 million in the comparable three months ended June 30, 2006.
+Non-compensation expenses increased for the three months ended June 30, 2007 as compared to the same period in 2006 as a result of increased costs associated with being a public company, including professional fees, compliance initiatives for the Sarbanes-Oxley Act of 2002, and the occupancy of new office space.
+Additionally, the inclusion of non-compensation expenses for Protego of \$1.5 million and Evercore Europe of \$1.1 million further increases non-compensation expenses for the three months e

-Included in the three months ended March 31, 2007 non-compensation expenses of \$17.8 million are \$1.9 million of transaction-related expenses for travel, meals, and professional fees incurred in the conduct of financial advisory and investment management activity.
-Transaction-related expenses incurred in the same period in 2006 were \$2.1 million.
+Included in the three months ended June 30, 2007 non-compensation expenses of \$14.7 million are \$1.9 million of transaction-related expenses for travel, meals, and professional fees incurred in the conduct of financial advisory and investment management activity.
+Transaction-related expenses incurred in the same period in 2006 were \$1.8 million.